qskkk/git-fleet/README.md

 ---

-## �🚀 Quick Demo
+## 🚀 Quick Demo

 ![GitFleet Demo](docs/media/demo.gif)

 ## ✨ Features

 - 🎯 **Interactive Mode**: Beautiful terminal UI for easy repository and command selection
-- � **Auto-Discovery**: Automatically discover Git repositories in your workspace
+- **Auto-Discovery**: Automatically discover Git repositories in your workspace
-- �🔄 **Bulk Operations**: pull, fetch, and execute commands across multiple repositories
+- 🔄 **Bulk Operations**: Execute commands across multiple repositories in parallel using concurrent Go goroutines for maximum performance
 - 🧩 **Smart Grouping**: Organize repositories by team, project, or any custom criteria
 - 📂 **Quick Navigation**: Instantly navigate to any repository with the `goto` command
 - ⚙️ **Flexible Commands**: Run Git commands or any shell commands across your entire fleet